-A new patent Court in Europe, the Unified Patent Court (UPC), will come into existence, likely the first quarter of 2023.
+A new patent Court in Europe, the Unified Patent Court (UPC), will come into existence, likely the first half of 2023.
 This UPC will be a common patent court, whose decisions on European Patents Rights will be enforceable in all the EU countries that wil have ratified the international UPC Agreement (UPCA), hereinafter UPC countries.
 For example, the UPC will be able to decide centrally on questions regarding the validity of and infringement on European Patent Rights.
 At present, such disputes can only be brought before national courts, who decide with respect to their respective country.
 For example, under the current system, invalidation of a European patent is to be requested in each country separately after the opposition period at the European Patent Office, while the UPC will have the power to revoke it in all UPC countries.
 The creation of the UPC thus constitutes a major change and will further strengthen harmonization of patent law in the European Union.

 Initially, both national courts and the UPC will be able to decide on questions relating to European Patent Rights.
 Ultimately, in general only the UPC will have the power to decide on European Patents Rights in UPC countries.